 The group leader: Associate Professor Maksym Myronov

-Create and research advanced semiconductor materials and devices
+Our vision is to create and research advanced semiconductor materials and devices

 Semiconductors have had a monumental impact on our society.
 Semiconductor materials are the foundation of modern electronics including radio, computers, phones, and many other gadgets and devices.
 Anything that is computerized or uses radio waves contains semiconductor devices.